lawnjelly/Misc/Batching/optimization_general.md

 * Using the Godot profiler
 * Using external third party profilers
 * Using GPU profilers / debuggers

-* Detective work
+You can also use detective work to find out where bottlenecks are.

 ### Detective work
-Detective work is actually a crucial skill for developers (both in terms of performance, and also in terms of bug fixing).
+Detective work is a crucial skill for developers (both in terms of performance, and also in terms of bug fixing).
 This can include hypothesis testing, and binary search.

+While other techniques such as profiling are usually preferable, profiling may not always be available (for instance when the bottleneck is within the GPU, or on a mobile phone).

 #### Hypothesis testing
 Say for example you believe that sprites are slowing down your game.
 You can test this hypothesis for example by: